 Believing that the most effective ministry to youth occurs at the parish level, we assist parishes and the adults called to lead our youth by offering programs, events and outreach to build and maintain a strong youth presence.

-Diocesan SEARCH Retreat – January 19-21 2018 – SEARCH is a unique retreat experience designed for youth in grades 11th & 12th who have a strong desire to deepen their faith and relationship with Christ.
+Diocesan SEARCH Retreat – June 8-10, 2018 – SEARCH is a unique retreat experience designed for youth in grades 11th & 12th who have a strong desire to deepen their faith and relationship with Christ.
 A retreat “for teens, led by teens” is an experience like none other; with a strong focus on vocations SEARCH engages youth in a special way and calls them to live out their Catholic faith in a bold, real, active and healthy way.
-Registration is FULL at this time; please contact the Office of Youth Ministry to be added to the waiting list.
-For more info. please visit the website – www.jacksonsearch.com.
+Registration for new participants is now open on the website. www.jacksonsearch.com.

-Abbey Youth Festival – March 17, 2018 – St. Joseph Abbey and Seminary College, Covington, LA.
+Abbey Youth Festival – March 23, 2019 – St. Joseph Abbey and Seminary College, Covington, LA.
 The Abbey Youth Festival is an apostolic service of Saint Joseph Abbey and Seminary College.
 It is designed to provide young people with an opportunity to experience a day of prayer and faith formation with an exposure to the Benedictine tradition.
-Its focus is evangelization and vocational discernment by means of Liturgy, prayer, worship, music and education appropriate for Catholic young people ages 13 and up! www.abbeyyouthfest.com
+Its focus is evangelization and vocational discernment by means of Liturgy, prayer, worship, music and education appropriate for Catholic young people grades 8 and up!
+For more information visit www.abbeyyouthfest.com Registration will open early 2019.

 Letters to a Bishop: The Journey to Confirmation – Fran Lavelle, Director for the Department of Faith Formation has been working on developing a Confirmation Preparation Program for the Diocese that includes the curriculum from the Catechist Companion.
 This Confirmation program includes nine sessions that can be adapted to suit the individual needs of your parish.
 The title of the program is, “Letters to a Bishop: The Journey to Confirmation.”
 Use of this program is not mandatory.
 It has been developed and is being provided to assist those parishes who want to use it.
 If you chose to use it, we would like to get your feedback at the end of the academic year.
 This is a flexible program that can be adjusted and modified to best meet the needs of our parishes.
 To request a PDF version of the program please contact Fran Lavelle – Fran.Lavelle@jacksondiocese.org